helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 If a MOBILE Maker's wallet falls below the minimum balance thresholds before Phase 3 is implemented, slashing will start on the first epoch of implementation.

 ### After Implementation
-- The Helium Foundation will ensure they only award Maker Keys to MOBILE Makers who have satisfied the four (4) requirements noted within this HIP.
+- The Helium Foundation will ensure they only award Maker Keys to MOBILE Makers who have satisfied the five requirements noted within this HIP.

 ## Success Metrics: